PhilChodrow/website_source/content/authors/phil/_index.md

 ## News

-- **May, 2021**: Invited minisymposium presentation at the SIAMDS (Snowbird) on "Emergence of hierarchy in networked endorsement dynamics."
+- **May, 2021**: Invited minisymposium presentation at the SIAMDS (Snowbird) on "Emergence of Hierarchy in Networked Endorsement Dynamics" with [Nicole Eikmeier](https://eikmeier.sites.grinnell.edu/), [Mari Kawakatsu](https://scholar.princeton.edu/ctarnita/people/mari-kawakatsu), and [Dan Larremore](https://larremorelab.github.io/).
+[Preprint on arXiv](https://arxiv.org/abs/2007.04448).
 - **February, 2021**: Invited talk at AAAI on "Hypergraph Clustering: From Blockmodels to Modularities."
 - **October 28th, 2020**: "Moments of uniform random multigraphs with fixed degree sequences is now published in the *SIAM Journal on Mathematics of Data Science.* You can read the [full text](https://epubs.siam.org/doi/pdf/10.1137/19M1288772).
 - **Aug.
 4th, 2020**: "Configuration models of random hypergraphs" is published in the *Journal of Complex Networks.* You can read the [full text](https://academic.oup.com/comnet/article/8/3/cnaa018/5879929?guestAccessKey=b7e63b40-8400-4fc5-9a7d-39d2d11a1d26).